kdv97/ice-cube/README.md

 This is a test to see if Chris used Git correctly.

-This is a test to see if Ben used Git correctly.
+This is another test to see if Chris used Git correctly; this sentence should only appear in the chris-branch branch.

-Can Ben merge a branch correctly?

-Yes, he can.